Let’s talk about social selling. In business, every sale starts with a conversation.

 3. Lack of Understanding

-The truth is that social media marketing and a well-designed strategy has many advantages and presents many opportunities for businesses to stay ahead of the competition.
-These include the fact that the opportunity to take on board the desires of customers and provide them with the service that others are lacking.
+The truth is that social media marketing and a well-designed social sales strategy presents many opportunities for businesses to stay ahead of the competition.

 Only 17% of consumers feel that companies are responding and communicating honestly with their customers – whilst 78% think that it is important.